 In my opinion, window feeders are the best solution when yard space is limited or non-existent.
 These affix to any window or glass surface using suction cups.
 An added benefit of this is you will get to see the birds close-up.
 You do need to be a bit careful with placement.
 If they are located on windows in high traffic areas of your house, this may spook them a bit.
 For more information on how best to use and enjoy window feeders, see our article How To Attract Birds to a Window Feeder.

 Made of clear, durable plastic for full views of the birds, this will stand up to the weather no problem.
 This model has a removable seed tray that you can lift out for refilling or cleaning without having to remove the whole unit from the window.
-Both the seed tray and the bottom of the main housing have holes for water drainage, so rain or snow won’t be pooling in the tray.
+The seed tray has holes for water drainage, so rain or snow won’t be pooling in the tray.
 The small overhang will provide some weather protection for the seed and birds.
-This model has a great rating on Amazon, and has personally worked very well for me.
-I purchased it while living in a condo where I didn’t have a yard.
-It has never fallen off the window, and many different species of birds have come to eat.
+This model has a great rating on Amazon, and personally I like its open design.
+Many window feeders have a plastic backing which is fine, but over time it scratches and can get cloudy which makes your view less clear.
+This feeder has no back so all that separates you from the birds is your window glass.
+The sturdy cups shouldn’t fall off the window, and many different species of birds will be able to eat from it.
 It is also very easy to just pop off the window and wash periodically.

 Another type of window feeder you can try is a suet cake feeder.
 Suet cakes are blocks of fat that can include seeds, nuts, fruits, mealworms, peanut butter and a variety of bird friendly foods.
 Woodpeckers love suet, but many other birds will also enjoy this high energy treat.
 This feeder also attaches to the window via suction cups.
 You load the cakes through one side where a door pulls down.
 I also personally own this feeder and have been very pleased with it.
 It has never fallen off the window, even when a big fat squirrel was climbing all over it and jumping on and off!
 I eventually moved it to a location the squirrel couldn’t get at it, but I was pretty impressed that it held up under his assault.

 Hummingbirds are one of the most fun birds to view and feed.
 Now with this window feeder, everyone can enjoy these tiny birds.
 Brightly colored red top will attract the hummers.
-There are three feeding ports they can choose from and a perch bar if they want to sit down.
-It comes with a detachable ant moat, which is a nice feature to have!
+There are two feeding ports they can choose from and a perch bar if they want to sit down.
+The unit lifts off the suction cup bracket for cleaning, so you don’t have to remove the cup from your window every time.
 Check out our article about making your own simple hummingbird nectar.

 Another type of window feeder you can experiment with would be a regular hanging feeder, hanging from a hook that is attached to the window with suction cups.
 The Woodlink Window Glass Hanger for Bird Feeders is made just for this purpose.
 It can hold up to 4 lbs, which should be plenty if you choose your feeder carefully.